UN-OCHA/ms_local_groups/README.md

 More documentation concerning the full suite of modules can be found [here](https://github.com/un-ocha/ms_core).

 This module provides a local taxonomy (ms_local_groups) which content is synchronized with the list of local clusters and working groups available in [https://www.humanitarianresponse.info/api/v1.0/bundles](https://www.humanitarianresponse.info/api/v1.0/bundles).
 The Humanitarianresponse ID of the bundles is stored locally and used as a unique key to update the terms in the local taxonomy with the terms which come from [https://www.humanitarianresponse.info/api/v1.0/bundles](https://www.humanitarianresponse.info/api/v1.0/bundles).

+The local taxonomy is updated whenever cron runs on the local website.
+It is up to the website administrator to determine how frequently cron should run.